Kingston Heath Golf Club

 Kingston Heath Golf Club is one of the premier golf clubs in Australia, located in Cheltenham, Victoria.
 The course is situated on the sandbelt region in the southeast suburbs of Melbourne famed for its golf courses, with Kingston Heath consistently ranked in the top 3 courses in Australia and top 20 courses in the world.

 The club has hosted many major events, including 7 x Men's Australian Opens, 1 x Women's Australian Open, 7 x Victorian Opens, 2 x Australian Masters and the 2016 World Cup of Golf.
 The Men's Australian Open was scheduled to return to Kingston Heath in 2020 but was cancelled due to the COVID-19 pandemic.

+Kingston Heath will host the Presidents Cup in 2028.

 History

-Elsternwick Park (1909 - 1925)
+Elsternwick Park (1909–1925)

 Kingston Heath was originally formed as the Elsternwick Golf Club in 1909, and was based at present day Elsternwick Park.
 In 1920, the committee discussed a relocation to the South-Eastern suburbs of Melbourne.
 This area would become world famous as the Melbourne Sandbelt.

-Cheltenham (1925 - present)
+Cheltenham (1925–present)

 The club relocated to its present location in Cheltenham in 1925.
 This move included the complete dismantling, moving and re-assembling of the original clubhouse to the new site.
 The club officially opened in April 1925, and was renamed Kingston Heath 5 months later.